Glought/S.O.S.D.C/README.md

 Then click on "Start/Save" to Enable the hotkey and save Message.
 "S" will disable the hotkey.
 "Reset Count" will reset the count.

-The Indicater will change from Red to Green when the hotkey is enabled.
+The Indicator will change from Red to Green when the hotkey is enabled.